Peter Fader

 Want to book Nathalie Nahai as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Speaker Nathalie Nahai is a renowned behavioural science expert, bestselling author, and international keynote speaker who helps global organizations navigate the intersection of psychology, technology, and human connection in the AI era.
-With deep expertise in tech, marketing, and psychology, she advises Fortune 500 companies including Google, Unilever, and Harvard Business Review on trust, ethics, and resilient brand building in rapidly changing digital environments.
+Psychology speaker Nathalie Nahai is a renowned behavioral science expert, bestselling author, and international keynote speaker who helps organizations make sense of psychology, technology, and human connection in the age of AI.
+Known as “The Web Psychologist,” she advises global companies including Google, Unilever, and Harvard Business Review on trust, ethics, and building resilient brands in an increasingly AI-shaped world.

-Her academic background in psychology and early career experience as a web designer supported Nahai in developing a unique framework for understanding how humans behave online and offline.
-This interdisciplinary approach led to her internationally acclaimed book Webs of Influence: The Psychology of Online Persuasion (Pearson), which has been adopted by business leaders and top universities worldwide and translated into seven languages.
-The book established her as a global authority on ethical persuasion and digital strategy.
+Nahai’s blend of academic psychology and an early career in web design led her to coin the term “web psychology” in 2011 and to develop a distinctive framework for understanding how people behave online and offline.
+That work became her internationally acclaimed book, Webs of Influence: The Psychology of Online Persuasion, published by Pearson, which has been adopted by business leaders and universities worldwide and translated into several languages.
+It established her as a global authority on ethical persuasion and digital strategy.

-Her latest book, Business Unusual: Values, Uncertainty and the Psychology of Brand Resilience, tackles the most pressing challenges facing modern organizations: how to build trust, communicate with integrity, and foster genuine connections when customers and employees demand more than transactional relationships.
-The book has been described as one of the defining business books of our times, offering practical frameworks for creating values-driven brands that thrive through disruption.
+Her latest book, Business Unusual: Values, Uncertainty and the Psychology of Brand Resilience, addresses one of the defining challenges facing modern organizations: how to build trust, communicate with integrity, and create real connection when customers and employees expect more than transactional relationships.
+Featuring contributors such as Daniel Pink and Amy Edmondson, it offers practical frameworks for building values-driven brands that thrive through disruption rather than merely surviving it.

-As a business speaker, Nathalie Nahai brings rare clarity to audiences navigating AI adoption, generational shifts, and ethical technology use.
-Her presentations blend cutting-edge research with actionable strategies, empowering leaders to build authentic connections, foster agency, and create brands that people genuinely believe in.
-Whether addressing employee retention, customer loyalty, or values-driven communication, she delivers insights that resonate long after the event concludes.
+As a speaker, Nathalie Nahai brings rare clarity to audiences grappling with AI adoption, generational change, and the ethics of technology.
+Her talks pair cutting-edge research with practical strategies, helping leaders build authentic connections, protect trust, and create brands that people truly believe in.
+Whether the focus is customer loyalty, employee engagement, or values-driven communication, she leaves audiences with insights that last well beyond the event.

-As AI-generated content floods media, search results, and information ecosystems, customers grow increasingly anxious about what—and who—to trust.
-When anything can be faked, how do organizations cut through synthetic noise to build authentic connections?
-This keynote explores the hidden psychological dynamics contributing to consumer precarity and distrust, revealing how companies and their leaders can leverage uniquely human wisdom to meaningfully connect with stakeholders.
-Audiences leave equipped to identify emerging behavioural trends, avoid cognitive blindspots, and navigate turbulence with clarity and strategic vision grounded in genuine human insight rather than algorithmic imitation.
+As AI-generated content floods our feeds, search results, and inboxes, people are growing anxious about what, and who, to trust.
+When anything can be faked, how do organizations cut through the synthetic noise to build authentic connections?
+In this keynote, Nahai explores the psychological dynamics behind rising consumer distrust and shows how leaders can draw on uniquely human wisdom to connect meaningfully with their stakeholders.
+Audiences leave able to spot emerging behavioral trends, avoid common cognitive blind spots, and lead through turbulence with clarity grounded in real human insight.

-AI hype saturates every headline, making it harder than ever to distinguish breakthrough from speculation.
-As artificial intelligence reshapes interaction, communication, and work, the capacity to build trust and foster genuine engagement has never been more strategically crucial.
-This keynote cuts through the noise, exploring how leaders can maintain authenticity while using AI to amplify—not replace—humanity.
-Through the lens of performance, projection, and the psychological foundations of agency, Nahai reveals practical strategies for navigating synthetic relationships, preserving human connection, and deploying AI in ways that enhance rather than diminish organizational culture.
-Essential for leaders seeking competitive advantage through trust in a technology-saturated world.
+AI hype saturates every headline, making it hard to tell breakthrough from speculation.
+As the technology reshapes how we communicate and work, the ability to build trust and genuine engagement has never been more valuable.
+Nahai cuts through the noise, showing how leaders can stay authentic while using AI to amplify rather than replace humanity.
+Through the psychology of agency and connection, she offers practical ways to manage synthetic relationships, protect human connection, and deploy AI in ways that strengthen, rather than erode, organizational culture.

-Automation anxiety suggests creativity and critical thinking will become casualties of the AI revolution.
-The opposite is true: our psychological need for autonomy, connection, and meaningful expression has never been more relevant to competitive success.
-This talk uncovers how emerging technologies either suppress or enhance our capacity for self-determination, exploring the neuroscience behind how audiences respond to human versus AI-generated content.
-For business leaders and brands navigating a landscape of algorithmic sameness, creativity becomes the ultimate differentiator in building lasting stakeholder relationships.
-Audiences discover why the most human qualities remain the most strategically valuable assets in an automated future.
+Automation anxiety says creativity and critical thinking will be casualties of the AI revolution.
+Nahai argues the opposite: our need for autonomy, connection, and meaningful expression matters more than ever to competitive success.
+She explores how emerging technologies can either suppress or amplify our capacity for self-determination, and what the science says about how people respond to human versus machine-made work.
+In a landscape of algorithmic sameness, she shows why the most human qualities are becoming a brand's most valuable assets.

-Hyper-personalized content and algorithmic targeting paradoxically make forging meaningful human connections more difficult.
-This deeply insightful keynote explores how organizations retain purpose and authentic connection in technology-saturated environments.
-Drawing on principles of empathy, motivation, and behavioural psychology, Nahai demonstrates how businesses shift from transactional engagement to creating resonant moments that genuinely move people.
-By understanding what drives attention, curiosity, and emotion, leaders craft strategies that enrich stakeholder lives—not just capture their data—leading to deeper loyalty and sustainable long-term success rooted in shared meaning rather than manipulation.
+Hyper-personalized content and algorithmic targeting can paradoxically make real human connection harder to achieve.
+In this keynote, Nahai explores how organizations can hold on to purpose and genuine connection in technology-saturated environments.
+Drawing on empathy, motivation, and behavioral psychology, she shows how to move from transactional engagement to creating moments that truly move people.
+By understanding what drives attention, curiosity, and emotion, leaders can build strategies that enrich people's lives, not just capture their data, leading to deeper loyalty

-In times of rapid change and uncertainty, resilient brands stay rooted in authentic values while adapting with strategic agility.
-This keynote, inspired by Nahai's book Business Unusual, explores the psychological drivers shaping modern stakeholder decisions—from trust and transparency to identity and well-being.
-With evidence-based insights and real-world examples, she reveals how forward-thinking organizations build stronger, more ethical connections by aligning technology with genuine human needs rather than exploiting psychological vulnerabilities.
-Whether your goal is improving conversion, deepening customer loyalty, or strengthening employee engagement, this talk offers a practical framework for creating brands that thrive—not merely survive—in complex digital landscapes.
+Inspired by her book Business Unusual, this keynote explores why the most resilient brands stay rooted in authentic values while adapting with agility.
+Nahai unpacks the psychological drivers shaping today's customers and employees, from trust and transparency to identity and well-being, and shows how forward-thinking organizations build stronger, more ethical relationships by aligning technology with genuine human needs rather than exploiting psychological vulnerabilities.
+Whether the goal is conversion, loyalty, or engagement, audiences leave with a practical framework for brands that thrive through disruption.

 | Basic Data Protection Information | |